Board

 The board’s main role has two parts:

-- to approve and monitor the strategic direction that the manager Morrison & Co recommends
+- to approve and monitor the strategic direction that the manager, Morrison, recommends

 - to add long-term value to Infratil's shares by appropriately considering stakeholders’ interests